ibexa/documentation-user/docs/managing_shop_content/navigation_structure.md

 The following Content Types are supported:

 - Article
-- Folder (including Folder for news, events and blog post)
+- Folder
 - Landing page
-- Product category
-- Product
-- Feature link

-!!! caution

 The main menu of the site displays elements only if the Priority is higher than 0.
 Elements with lower Priority are displayed first.